One tool that can make songs more powerful and radio-friendly is an audio limiter. It’s a mastering tool that does magic.

 An audio limiter is a tool that can enhance the volume of the mix.
 It gives an additional push to the sound.
 The limiter is the final and delicate touch to the mix and it’s the main tool in mastering.

 Many times limiters are called hard or unlimited compressors.
 Although there are some similarities, they work differently.
 However, they have some similar controls.
-But limiter is easier to work with.
+But the limiter is easier to work with.

 Limiters don’t compress or make a sound even and cohesive.
 A limiter just pushes the sound to the maximum loudness.
 But misuse of it can ruin everything.
 If you push the limiter too far it will cause what’s called clipping.

-How Limiter Works?
+How Does Limiter Work?

 But loudness is limited.
 Depending on the mix headroom, you can push the sound to a different volume.
 But at some point, the sound will pass the threshold and will be squashed.

 It will cause digital clipping and you don’t want that.
 The goal is to make the mix as loud as possible.
 But at the same time, as natural and dynamic as it can get.